-Before his appointment as vice chancellor and dean, Dr. Hussey served as the director of Texas A&M AgriLife Research.
-During his tenure as director, he led the agency through a strategic branding initiative and started a corporate relations team that brought in research contracts worth more than $15 million.
+AgriLife Research.
+The agency has more than 1,600 employees, including 550 doctoral-level scientists who conduct research, improving life through science and technology.
+During his tenure as director, Dr. Hussey led the agency through a strategic branding initiative and started a corporate relations team that brought in research contracts worth more than $15 million.

 Dr. Hussey is a native of southern Illinois, where he received a bachelor of science degree in biology from the University of Illinois.
 He continued his education at Texas A&M University, where he received a master of science degree and a doctorate in plant breeding.